ddoyediran/copy-table-from-pdf/README.md

+# Why this code (project)

-I developed this simple code (project) to extract table from pdf or journal for my graduate school masters thesis.
+I developed this simple code (project) to extract table from pdfs or journals for my graduate school masters thesis.

+## Instructions on how to setup